mobilejazz/harmony-reference/docs/fundamentals/data/data-source/query.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-A `Query` object itself defines intrinsically how data must be manipulated, containing inside all parameters required to execute the action.
+A `Query` object defines intrinsically how data must be manipulated, containing inside all parameters required to execute the action.

+The base definition of a query is empty, as this object must be customized in custom objects.

 <Tabs defaultValue="kotlin" values={[
     { label: 'Kotlin', value: 'kotlin', },
     { label: 'Swift', value: 'swift', },
+    { label: 'Typescript', value: 'typescript', },
+    { label: 'PHP', value: 'php', },
 ]}>
 <TabItem value="kotlin">